-Area of Focus Objectives July 2016 End of Year 2016/17 governance through NASPF/HRDs to AACE.
+End of Year 2016/17 governance through NASPF/HRDs to AACE.
 Working groups established for each work stream comprising HRDs/Trust Representatives/Trade Unions/other stakeholders.
-Some supporting financial resource secured through NHS Employers to support work streams.
-Development of Ambulance Sector 'Leading Healthy Programme supporting improving health and wellbeing is a key aim - programme is currently in development and will be 17/18.
+Some supporting financial resource secured through NHS Employers to support work streams. ✓ Development of Ambulance Sector 'Leading Healthy Programme supporting improving health and wellbeing is a key aim - programme is currently in development and will be available for Trust roll out in early 17/18.
 National recommendations in respect of bullying and harassment are forming basis of this workstream.

+July 2016

+Objectives

+Area of Focus

-End of Year 2016/17 DoD concept proven and adopted by all trusts.
-ARP Trial concluded.
-Evaluation report completed in draft form.
-Proposals for revised standards developed within the ARP awaiting SoS approval.
-Focus on time based standards remains but the design of those standards is now much more appropriately clinically focussed.
-ARP recommendations include a rolling national programme of clinical audit to be led and co-ordinated through NASMED. я У AR rep A Separate A Separate A Separate B Separate July 2016 DoD trial ongoing ARP trial ongoing - three trusts currently participating with AACE support Feedback provided to NHS England in their development of urgent and emergency care system-wide outcomes Expectation that target review will proceed completion of ambulance response programme pilot Objectives E. Comprehensive adoption of dispatch on disposition (DoD) concept F. Maintained full participation in the ambulance response programme effectively influencing to achieve fundamental target change G. Continued emphasis on the need for and development of outcome measures rather than time-based targets Area of Focus Operating model and demand
+July 2016 ption of o DoD trial ongoing cipation • ARP trial ongoing - three sponse trusts currently participating with AACE support ve change on the contract provided to NHS England in their development of urgent and emergency care system-wide outcomes care system-wide outcomes will proceed completion of ambulance response programme pilot Area of Focus Objectives E. Comprehensive adoption of dispatch on disposition (DoD) concept demand F. Maintained full participation in the ambulance response programme effectively influencing to achieve fundamental target change G. Continued emphasis on the need for and development of outcome measures rather than time-based targets